andrew/ultimate-awesome/README.md

 - [oss](https://github.com/frontend-id/oss) - Open Source Software list.
 - [awesome-front-posts](https://github.com/jobbole/awesome-front-posts) - 让你受益匪浅的前端技术干货系列.
 - [awesome-profiling](https://github.com/msaroufim/awesome-profiling) - Awesome utilities for performance profiling.
-- [awesome-temporal-action-segmentation](https://github.com/nus-cvml/awesome-temporal-action-segmentation) - A curated list of awesome temporal action segmentation resources. .
 - [awesome-actions](https://github.com/octodemo/awesome-actions) - Repository template used to showcase Actions that tie into pull request and issue events.
+- [awesome-svelte-kit](https://github.com/one-aalam/awesome-svelte-kit) - Curated resources on building sites with SvelteKit - A server-less-first answer to "the Next.js experience" by the Svelte community.
 - [awesome-neuromorphic-hw](https://github.com/open-neuromorphic/awesome-neuromorphic-hw) - Repository collecting papers about neuromorphic hardware, such as ASIC and FPGA implementations of SNNs and stuff.
 - [awesome-svelte](https://github.com/svelte-brasil/awesome-svelte) - Uma lista de coisas incríveis relacionadas ao Svelte.
 - [awesome-adtech](https://github.com/AirGrid/awesome-adtech) - 😎An awesome list of awesome adtech things curated by the community.
 - [awesome-linux-zh](https://github.com/cdoco/awesome-linux-zh) - 🐧 适用于 Linux 下的应用程序，软件，工具和其他材料.
-- [awesome-llm-attributions](https://github.com/HITsz-TMG/awesome-llm-attributions) - A Survey of Attributions for Large Language Models.
 - [awesome-credit-modeling](https://github.com/mourarthur/awesome-credit-modeling) - A collection of awesome papers, articles and various resources on credit and credit risk modeling.
-- [awesome-svelte-kit](https://github.com/one-aalam/awesome-svelte-kit) - Curated resources on building sites with SvelteKit - A server-less-first answer to "the Next.js experience" by the Svelte community.
 - [awesome-oscal](https://github.com/oscal-club/awesome-oscal) - A list of tools, blog posts, and other resources that further the use and adoption of OSCAL standards.
 - [awesome-design](https://github.com/oscarotero/awesome-design) - A collection of open resources for web designers.
 - [awesome-web-performance-budget](https://github.com/pajaydev/awesome-web-performance-budget) - ⚡️Articles, Websites, Tools and Case Studies to implement performance budget to a website.
 (PR 's welcomed).